-Next-generation data-access capabilities and advanced analytics to drill down on the right data at the right time and better understand the audited company and its risk landscape.
-By further integrating advanced analytics directly into the workflow of EY Canvas, EY sets a strong foundation to expand the use of AI at scale and significantly elevates user experience.
+Next-generation data-access capabilities and advanced analytics

+Advanced data capabilities help to drive quality by supporting the analysis of entire data populations - supporting data-driven auditing that is embedded into our methodology.
+The EY Helix global analytics suite (EY Helix) already supports the use of mature analytics throughout the audit - allowing EY teams to drill down on the right data at the right time and better understand the audited company and its risk landscape.
+We have integrated EY Helix analytics into EY Canvas, significantly improving the user experience.
 Enhancing data capture and analysis capabilities helps to provide further confidence in a high-quality audit by widening the range of data used to obtain audit evidence, including both disaggregated and nonfinancial data.